exoplatform/sonar-exo-rules/README.md

 ```maven
 mvn clean package
 ```
-1. Copy the jar file in the /extensions/plugin folder of your SonarQube installation.
+2. Copy the jar file in the /extensions/plugin folder of your SonarQube installation
+3. Restart SonarQube